numfocus/elections/README.md

 As members complete their term or step-down, new members need to be elected to the board.
 Historically, there has not been a formal process for recruiting and admitting new board members.

-A [volunteer-led Election Committee](election-committee.md) has been formed to plan and execute Board of Directors and a Technical Steering Committee elections in a fair, unbiased, and transparent manner.
+A [volunteer-led Election Committee](election-committee.md) has been formed to plan and execute elections for the Board of Directors and Technical Steering Committee in a fair, unbiased, and transparent manner.

 [^1]: [Who is the board & how does the board serve NumFOCUS?](https://numfocus.medium.com/who-is-the-board-how-does-the-board-serve-numfocus-b109d0c0dd17)